anujverma/Tips-iOS-App/README.md

 Tips-iOS-App
 ============

 Simple iOS app to calculate tips!
+To install please download and run in Xcode.
+Built in 6.1.

 How many hours did it take to complete?
 - Took about three hours.